Millions Of Women In India Join Hands To Form A 385-Mile Wall Of Protest

 It was 3 p.m. on New Year's Day when Rakhee Madhavan, a 39-year-old teacher living in Kochi in the southern Indian state of Kerala, decided that she wanted to begin 2019 by doing something meaningful.

-So Madhavan, who was visiting her hometown of Mullukkara 60 miles away for the holidays, boarded a bus there that was brimming over with women.
+So Madhavan, who was visiting her hometown of Mullukkara 60 miles away for the holidays, boarded a bus there that was brimming with women.
 One hour later, she was part of what is reportedly the largest public gathering of women for the cause of gender equality in India.

 They called it the "women's wall" — vanitha mathil in the local language of Malayalam.

-According to government estimates published in the Indian press, somewhere between 3.5 and 5 million women lined up on National Highway 66, a long stretch of road that runs along the country's western coast.
+According to government estimates published in the Indian press, somewhere between 3.5 million and 5 million women lined up on National Highway 66, a long stretch of road that runs along the country's western coast.
 The "wall" stretched out 385 miles.
 Organizers said it was a continuous chain from one end of the state to the other, but some critics say there were gaps.

 Kerala is roughly the size of Switzerland and has a population of about 35 million.